Skip to content

 89 trivia questions for kids across 9 sections: animals, dinosaurs, space, science, geography, Disney and pop culture, easy for ages 5-7, hard for ages 11-13, and funny questions, all with answers and explanations

-Lightning is five times hotter than the surface of the sun.
-Octopuses have three hearts.
-And honey never spoils: archaeologists have eaten 3,000-year-old honey sealed in Egyptian tombs.
+Lightning runs five times hotter than the surface of the sun.
+Octopuses carry three hearts around.
+And honey never spoils, which is why archaeologists have eaten 3,000-year-old honey sealed in Egyptian tombs and lived to write about it.

-These 89 trivia questions for kids cover animals, dinosaurs, space, science, geography, Disney, and age-adjusted easy and hard tiers for ages 5 to 13.
-Every answer explains why the question stumps kids, so a right or wrong guess still ends in a fact they remember.
-Facts cross-checked against BBC Science Focus, National Geographic, and NASA.
+These 89 trivia questions for kids cover animals, dinosaurs, space, science, geography, Disney, plus age-adjusted easy and hard tiers for ages 5 to 13.
+Every answer explains why the question trips kids up, so a right guess and a wrong guess both end in a fact worth keeping.
+We cross-checked the facts against BBC Science Focus, National Geographic, and NASA.

-Nine sections, three difficulty levels, zero filler.
-This list is part of the LearnClash full trivia question library covering 30 topics, with trivia questions and answers for kids from preschool through middle school.
+Nine sections.
+Three difficulty levels.
+Zero filler.
+The list belongs to the LearnClash full trivia question library of 34 topics, with trivia questions and answers for kids from preschool through middle school.
 Start a duel on any topic →

 Kids Trivia Questions: Quick Category Guide